GalSim-developers/GalSim-Euclid-Like/README.md

 available within the Euclid Consortium should be used.

 The repository includes two distinct packages:
-* `euclidlike` has basic observatory, intrumentation, and survey information for Euclid.
+* `euclidlike` has basic observatory, instrumentation, and survey information for Euclid.
 This package can be used on its own along with GalSim to produce Euclid-like simulations.
 * `euclidlike_imsim` has configuration scripts to produce large-scale Euclid-like simulation runs based on the information in `euclidlike`.
 It is based heavily on [`roman_imsim`](https://github.com/matroxel/roman_imsim).